ckunakdot/Control4-HomeKit-Controller/README.md

 - Derives an exit-delay state, which HomeKit does not report directly, by detecting when the accessory is still disarmed while an arm mode is pending.
 - An optional User Code property makes Control4 prompt for a code, which the driver checks before arming or disarming.
 HomeKit does not carry a user code over the protocol, so this is a Control4-side check rather than one enforced by the accessory.
 Left blank, no code is requested.

+### timer-sprinkler (HomeKit irrigation)

+A countdown-timer front-end that controls a HomeKit Valve or Irrigation System, such as a Rachio.
+Unlike the proxy child drivers, this presents in Navigator as a timer button rather than a device proxy: pick a run time and the zone waters for that long, then shuts off.

+- One timer per zone, addressed by its Accessory AID.
+On systems that publish each zone as its own accessory (Rachio), you add one timer per zone.
+- Writes the run duration and the start command together so the accessory's own timer matches the countdown.
+- Wakes the parent Irrigation System accessory automatically when a zone starts, for controllers that gate zones behind a system-active state.
+- A Control Method property (Relay, Light Switch, or HomeKit) lets the same driver drive a physical relay, a bound Control4 light, or a HomeKit valve, so it can be reused outside HomeKit too.

+### timer-relay (HomeKit switch / relay)

+A countdown-timer and relay front-end that controls a HomeKit Switch, Outlet, or Valve on a timer or as a plain on/off.

+- Timed runs or permanent on/off.
+- Sends the correct value type for the target automatically, since a switch's On characteristic and a valve's Active characteristic are different types in HomeKit.
+- The same Control Method property as timer-sprinkler, so it works with a physical relay, a bound light, or a HomeKit accessory.

 ## Supported accessory types

 | HomeKit service | Child driver | Control4 proxy |